Defeating Misclassification Attacks Against Transfer Learning: Background

 To make coherent assumptions as~\cite{Wang18}, we do not consider the case where the Student models are reproduced or leaked.
 If the attackers can directly gain enough information from the Student models rather than from the Teacher models, the implementation of the attacks will not be impacted by the transfer learning method.
 Namely, this case will become a generic attack and defence problem in machine learning.
 Nevertheless, our design further considers a stronger attacker according to a guiding principle introduced in~\cite{Carlini19}, which suggests that the adversaries might obtain some knowledge of the defence algorithm.
 More details can be found in Section~\ref{sec:discussion}.

 \textbf{Misclassification Attacks Methodology:} Figure~\ref{fig:TransferLearningAttack1} depicts the idea of how the misclassification attacks~\cite{Wang18} conduct in transfer learning.
-The key insight is that the attacks can make the internal features of a certain layer output in Teacher models for two different input images being very similar.
+Given a transfer learning system, the attackers expect a carefully chosen layer where the layers before it may be frozen or just be slightly tuned during the development of the Student models.
+Thus, the attacks can make the internal features of a certain layer output in Teacher models for two different input images be very similar.
+Such similarity will be maintained to the final prediction.
+As a result, the misclassification takes place since two inputs with different labels have a similar prediction.